istio/istio.io/content/docs/concepts/traffic-management/index.md

 For detailed instructions on how to configure delays and aborts, visit our [fault injection task](/docs/tasks/traffic-management/fault-injection/).

-## Compatibility with fault tolerance libraries
+## Compatibility with application-level fault handling

 Istio failure recovery features are completely transparent to the application.
-Applications cannot distinguish between the Envoy proxy's failure response and the failure response of the called upstream service, so fault tolerance libraries such as [Hystrix](https://github.com/Netflix/Hystrix) are compatible with Istio.
+Applications don't know if an Envoy sidecar proxy is handling failures for a called upstream service, before returning a response.

-When you use application-level fault tolerance libraries and Envoy proxy failure recovery policies at the same time, Istio first triggers the more restrictive of the two when failures occur.
+When you use application-level fault tolerance libraries and Envoy proxy failure recovery policies at the same time, you need to keep in mind that both work independently, and therefore might conflict.

-For example: Suppose you can have two timeouts, one configured in a virtual service and another in an application's library.
-The application sets a 5 second timeout for an API call to a service.
-However, you configured a 10 second timeout in your virtual service.
-In this case, the application's timeout kicks in first.
+For example: Suppose you can have two timeouts, one configured in a virtual service and another in the application.
+The application sets a 2 second timeout for an API call to a service.
+However, you configured a 3 second timeout with 1 retry in your virtual service.
+In this case, the application's timeout kicks in first, so your Envoy timeout and retry attempt has no affect.

-Similarly, if you configure a circuit breaker using Istio and it triggers before the application's circuit breaker, the API calls to the service get an HTTP `503` error code from Istio's Envoy proxy.